kentlouisetonino/cli-image-video-reader/README.md

 ## Description
-> An application that will allow you to read and resize images and videos.
+> A computer program that will allow you to read and resize images and videos.

 <br />